anvarich/shafeev/index.md

 ##### Tasks performed:

-- Established IT server and application infrastructure from scratch
-- Planned, performed, and controlled system administration tasks
+- Creating server and network infrastructure for company to meet the standards of work 24/7/365 by reserving all services.
-- Managed Windows and Linux servers geographically distributed across the Russian Federation
+- Managing hundreds of Windows/Linux servers geographically distributed across the Russian Federation.
+- Application and operating system troubleshooting, information security policy compliance
-- Participated in the virtualization project based on VMware VSphere 4/5, MS Hyper-V 2008r2/2012 System Center 2012
+- The project of virtualization based on Vmware vsphere 4/5, MS Hyper-V 2008r2 / 2012 System Center 2012.
-- Participated in the project for creating a distributed high-availability infrastructure and transfer of basic and critical services companies in the geographically dispersed data centers
-- Planned and implemented high-availability services, clustering and balancing services based on Haproxy, BigIP F5
+- Planning and implementation of high-availability services.
+Clustering and balancing services based haproxy, BigIP F5.
-- Introduced Zabbix monitoring system, operating system metrics monitoring (SNMP, WMI, JMX), availability of services (L2, L7 tests), control of replication and backup
-- Centralization the operating system and application logs based on ELK and HP ARCSite
+- Introducing of Zabbix monitoring system, operating system metrics monitoring (SNMP, WMI, JMX), the availability of services (L2, L7 tests), control of replication and backup.
+Centralizing and analyzing the operating system and application logs based ELK
-- Implemented MS System Center 2012 (SC DPM, SC CM, SC VMM) for servicing a Windows company infrastructure (patch management, backup and replication, VM orchestration)
+- Project of implementation MS System Center 2012 (SC DPM, SC CM, SC VMM) for servicing a Windows company infrastructure (patch management, backup and replication, VM orchestration)
-- Implemented Exchange 2010 fault-tolerant infrastructure (migration from Exchange 2003), policy management, archiving and mail storage
-- Implemented and supported CI, CD infrastructure based on SVN, Jenkins / Teamcity, Nexus
-- Application and OS configuration management with Chef.
-Chef cookbooks authoring.
+- The introduction of project services based on Citrix Xenapp 6.5, the transfer of business critical desktop applications on a farm of 10 servers Citrix Xenapp, balanced by HAproxy/BigIP F5
+- Introducing first Devops practices: Chef as coniguration management, CI/CD infrastructure based on Svn/Git, Jenkins/Teamcity, Nexus.

 ##### Environment: